Ductless Heat Pump Rebates

 - Additional documentation is required for loan applications.

-- Residential rental properties with more than five units
+- Residential properties with more than five units per building

 - Limited liability companies (LLCs) and corporations